zrobertson466920/zrobertson466920.github.io/about.md

 ### Ongoing Projects

-1. **Zachary Robertson** GPT4 is Slightly Helpful for Peer-Review Assistance: A Pilot Study. arXiv preprint arXiv:2307.05492, 2023
+1. **Zachary Robertson**.
+GPT4 is Slightly Helpful for Peer-Review Assistance: A Pilot Study. arXiv preprint arXiv:2307.05492, 2023
 2. **Zachary Robertson** and Sanmi Koyejo.
 No Bidding, No Regret: Pairwise-Feedback Mechanisms for Digital Goods and Data Auctions. arXiv preprint arXiv:2306.01860, 2023

 ### Publications